Film Education - Resources, Training, Events

 • How do you feel about the bears?

-• Can you name some of the different camera angles used? *
+• Can you name some of the different camera angles used to show the polar bear family?

 • How do you think these different camera angles help us to understand and sympathise with the bears?